Blow up analysis for Keller-Segel system: Introduction

 Most of these results are not new, cf. \cite[Theorem 14.2]{Suzuki1} or \cite[Chapter 1]{Suzuki3}.
 One main difference is the method of the proof.
 In \cite{Suzuki1} and \cite{Suzuki3}, Suzuki uses the self-similar transformation, i.e. by considering similarity variables

 and then taking the transformation

 one gets the system

 Then the proof is reduced to analyse the large time behavior of $(z,w)$.
-Our proof uses instead the blow up method, by considering the rescalings in \eqref{blowing up sequence} and then analyse its convergence as $\lambda\to 0$.
-These two convergence analysis are essentially equivalent, but the later one has an advantage: by examining the scalings $(u^\lambda, v^\lambda)$ at $t=0$, we see that the trace of $u$ at $t=0$, $u_0$, does not enter the singularity formation mechanism on the mass level.
+Our proof uses instead the blow up method, by considering the rescalings in \eqref{blow-up sequence} and then analyse its convergence as $\lambda\to 0$.
+These two convergence analysis are essentially equivalent, but in some cases the later one provides more information.
+For example, by examining the scalings $(u^\lambda, v^\lambda)$ at $t=0$, we see that the trace of $u$ at $t=0$, $u_0$, does not enter the singularity formation mechanism on the mass level.
 More precisely, Theorem \ref{thm first time singularity} implies that \begin{coro} In $Q_{1/2}^-$,

 In particular,